neo-mashiro/MRI/lab_final/README.md

 ![image](result/letter.png)

 Overall, the result falls short of our expectation, I've tried other versions of regression models but none of them makes much of a difference.
+It took me a while to realize what went wrong after comparing my work to the original author's sample code, here's the outcome.

+**Caveat**:

+- [x] The root cause of our bad performance is the sparsity in our **true** features, which are extracted from the pre-trained VGG19 model in Keras.
+The features are really sparse in the sense that most values are zeros, this makes it hard for any model to reliably fit the data.
+Interestingly, it turns out that for any image the true features extracted from Keras VGG19 are always sparse, so the flattened `7x7x512` array is mostly zeros, but the story is totally different if we use equivalent Matlab versions or alike.
+The original authors used the [Caffe](https://github.com/BVLC/caffe/tree/master/models) implementation of [AlexNet](http://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks), where the extracted feature array does not contain any zeros.
+Therefore I switched to the Caffe flavor of VGG19, the true features are not sparse anymore, and the SLR model significantly outperformed miraculously.
+I'm not sure why this happens, perhaps it's due to the ReLU unit embedded inside each layer in Keras, so that all the negative values are thresholded to zero, which essentially means that many neurons (units) died forever after activation.
+Anyway, by adapting [this code](https://github.com/KamitaniLab/GenericObjectDecoding/blob/master/code/python/makedata_features.py) we can finally replicate the authors' decoded features.
-With as few as 1,200 samples, it's hard to make accurate predictions while the dimension of explanatory variables or features is so high.
-There might be some models or techniques such as bootstrapping that address the issue, but I think the most fundamental solution is to increase the size of training data.
-If our model could effectively predict artificial and letter images as well, that would to some extent imply the possibility of generalization to other classes of images, but at this point there's really nothing we can conclude.
+- [x] With as few as 1,200 samples, it's still hard to make accurate predictions while the dimension of explanatory variables or features is so high.
+To further improve the model performance, the only fundamental solution is to increase the size of training data.
+Here I only have 1,200 samples, while the authors used 6,000 samples.
+Better result maybe achieved if larger datasets are available.

+Now that our model has effectively predicted features of artificial and letter images as well, it is not confined to the images domain used for training, which also to some extent implies the possibility of generalization to other classes of images.

 ### Image reconstruction

-Once the features have been decoded, we can then forward them to the reconstruction model to generate an image.
-In this part, we have referenced the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) image reconstruction algorithm in this [iCNN package](https://github.com/KamitaniLab/icnn), the basic idea is to train another CNN model that can reconstruct an image such that the VGG19 features of the reconstructed image in each layer are close to the features we have.
+Once the features have been decoded, we can then forward them to the reconstruction model to generate real images.
+In this part, we have referenced the [L-BFGS](https://en.wikipedia.org/wiki/Limited-memory_BFGS) image reconstruction algorithm from the Inverse-CNN [(i-CNN)](https://github.com/KamitaniLab/icnn) package, the basic idea is to train another CNN model that can reconstruct an image such that the VGG19 features of the reconstructed image in each layer are close to the features we have.
+Besides, this library also uses a deep generator network (DGN) to introduce image prior, which makes the generated images more naturally looking.

-Since we failed to precisely decode the image features in the previous part, it is not possible to reconstruct naturally looking images using whatever techniques, but L-BFGS is a nice algorithm to play with, so I played it on my machine.
-The algorithm requires an Caffe implementation of VGG19 and DGN, it took me a while to successfully set up OpenCV and Caffe on my laptop.
+The algorithm requires an Caffe implementation of VGG19 to run, one must correctly set up OpenCV and Caffe before reconstruction.
 At this point, the package only supports Python 2.7 which is not compatible with recent versions of OpenCV and Caffe, so I modified several places in the source code to work with Python 3.
 Without GPU power, it takes about 50 minutes to reconstruct an image (500 iterations).
+In addition, the input decoded features need to be reshaped back into a 3D ndarray, so that some interpolation may be necessary (for example, we already know the indices of the 1,500 units in the original `7x7x512` ndarray, putting them back and filling zeros elsewhere would get the job done).

 Given the decoded features of a 224x224x3 image of a leopard, the generated image after every 10 updates are drawn below.
 At first the image is hardly recognizable, but after several iterations some clear features of an animal start to emerge.
 On the last row, we can find a lot similarities between the reconstructed image and the ground truth.
 Here I'm only using features from the last convolutional layer, but the original code uses all layers from VGG19, which seems to produce better result.